-This is a post for retailers with physical stores competing with online shopping and technology that threatens their retail sales.
+This is a post for retailers with physical stores competing with online shopping and technology that threatens their sales.

 We like to believe we don’t need anyone.
 We’re self-sufficient and smart.
-I can do it myself and better.
+"I can do it myself and better."

 Research shows the chemical dopamine that is released when we get a text on a smartphone gives us the same feeling as gambling or drinking.

-Even with many followers, Millennials don’t rely on their friends because they know their friends will blow them off if something better comes along.
+Even with many followers, some people can’t rely on their friends because they know their friends will blow them off if something better comes along.

 This has left many employees as well as shoppers adrift with the illusion of connection.

-Which is why we do more and more of it - we’re all addicted.
+This is why we do more and more of it - we’re all addicted.

-Through your retail sales training and customer service, your way of treating shoppers shows your commitment to the human-ness of making a connection.
+Through your retail sales training and customer service, your way of treating shoppers shows your commitment to the humanness of making a connection.

-Not only did they walk away with something tangible just for them, but they also left with a feeling that makes them want to return soon...to have the same exceptional experience.
+Not only did they walk away with something tangible just for them, but they also left with a feeling that makes them want to return soon...to have the same exceptional shopping experience.

-A retail world where most everything is fake, from the assistance you get via AI to the 3D printed products delivered from autonomous vehicles.
+A virtual world where almost everything is fake, from the assistance you get via Artificial Intelligence (AI) to the 3D-printed products delivered from autonomous vehicles.

 But that flies in the face of a basic need of shoppers: human connection.

 But those connections take time.
-And every interaction we have in public either confirms or denies our personal value.
+And every interaction we have in public either confirms or denies our value.

 When we go shopping, beyond an unconscious need to connect with another human being, we’re also looking for someone to remove frustration from our lives.

-We’re looking for someone to take over responsibility on an issue, a product, or a service we need and fix it.
+We’re looking for someone to take over responsibility for an issue, a product, or a service we need and fix it.
 We like to feel we are in good hands.

 And will for the foreseeable future…

-The reality is you can move most any store around - yes, even the fixtures - if you’re committed to constantly making your store more exciting and in tune with your shoppers.
+The reality is you can move almost any store around - yes, even the fixtures - if you’re committed to constantly making your environment more exciting and in tune with your shoppers.

 When your marketing includes humor and can position you as the angel to a competitor’s devil, it gives your brand a personality.
-I did this with one of my first clients, read the story here
+I did this with one of my first clients - read about this marketing success story.

-All that versus your well-appointed fitting rooms where if a customer doesn’t like it, we put it back for them, your displays with items they can touch, feel and use - you get the point.
+All that versus your well-appointed fitting rooms where if a customer doesn’t like it, you put it back for them.
+You have displays with items they can touch, feel and use - you get the point.

 Good relationships, like eating well and getting enough exercise, aren’t just a matter of luck.

 They are frequently focused on tasks and rarely steer employees to the important goal of developing their rapport-building skills.

-They probably don’t have the soft skills you do but unless you train them, they’ll be stuck unable to converse with strangers.
+They probably don’t have the soft skills you do, but unless you train them, they’ll be stuck, unable to converse with strangers.

-These spokes of connection create community first between two strangers, then within your entire store, and on to your entire community.
+These spokes of connection create a community first between two strangers, then within your entire business, and on to your entire community.

 Look, shoppers are shopping at a rate not seen since the mid-2000s, but you have to be brilliant on the basics.

-Yes, online shopping will continue to improve and there will be all sorts of distractions like Artificial Intelligence (AI) and Virtual Reality (VR) technologies that will continue to make brick and mortar retailers feel like they are as antiquated as the doily your aunt puts under her mint tea pitcher in the summer – quaint but irrelevant.
+Yes, online shopping will continue to improve, and there will be all sorts of distractions like AI and Virtual Reality technologies that will continue to make brick-and-mortar retailers feel out of date.

 If you own the strength of your physical location and don’t give in to crying the blues with a desperation that seeps into your every email, promotion, and new hire.

 Don't just take my word for it...

 For brands to meet this demand, they need to have well-trained staff who understand products inside and out and can offer personalized advice.

 That's from an online retailer who sees the enormous staying power and opportunity in retail stores.

 If they owned the role that their physical store could be their community’s source for pet food, then when pet owners came in to shop for something smaller, they could build on that opportunity and set up an auto-ship of dog food... and replace the online retailer.

-You feature displays that show how seemingly unrelated items work together.
+- Feature displays that show how seemingly unrelated items work together.

-From that place of strength they can discover new ways to do more to create an exceptional experience rather than a warehouse of stuff.
+From that place of strength, they can discover new ways to create an exceptional experience rather than a warehouse of stuff.